US regional banks earn more on loans but warn on rising deposit costs

 "The trick is going to be retaining those customers even if the Fed continues to raise rates," Marinac said.

-(Reporting by Chibuike Oguh in New York; Editing by Michelle Price and David Gregorio)
+(Reporting by Chibuike Oguh in New York; Editing by Michelle Price, David Gregorio and Chris Reese)

 ((Chibuike.Oguh@thomsonreuters.com; +332-219-1834; Reuters Messaging: chibuike.oguh.thomsonreuters.com@reuters.net))